Pirates

 Finn

 Fine to meet you sir.
-Thank you for the rum.
+Thank you (quickly corrects) ye for the rum.

 Jack

 No need for land-lubbing niceness around me, boy.
 I be Jack.
 You be Finn.
-Only niceness on this here ship is you don't go falling overboard and you never, ever tell the cook what you think of his slop.
+Only niceness on this here ship be you don't go falling overboard and you never, ever tell the cook what ye think of his slop.
 So now, we be keeping night watch and having a sip of God's sweet rum to keep our bellies warm.

 (BOTH drink)